 Master’s Degree in Special Education with a First Endorsement – Clinical Teacher Option

-At the graduate level students may earn first endorsements in one of the following areas: Autism, Cognitive Impairment, Emotional Impairment, and Learning Disabilities.
+At the graduate level students may earn first endorsements in one of the following areas: Autism, Emotional Impairment, and Learning Disabilities.
 Students interested in a first endorsement should apply to our Clinical Teacher program indicating their area of endorsement.
 Each endorsement is a minimum of thirty credit hours.
 A Master’s degree with a first endorsement is a minimum thirty-six credit hours.

 Master’s Degree in Special Education with a Second or Additional Endorsement or concentration area—Master Teacher Option

-At the graduate level students may earn a second or additional endorsements in the following areas: Autism, Cognitive Impairment, Emotional Impairment, and Learning Disabilities.
+At the graduate level students may earn a second or additional endorsements in the following areas: Autism, Emotional Impairment, and Learning Disabilities.
 Students may also earn a concentration as a Behavior Specialist.
 Students interested in any of these areas should apply to our Master Teacher program indicating their area of interest.
 Each endorsement is a minimum of twenty credit hours.
 A Master’s degree with a second or additional endorsement or concentration is a minimum of thirty credit hours.

 Master's Degree in Special Education Administration